New research from OMRF could improve survival rates for patients with pneumonia.

 “This has been done before on a smaller scale, but with our technology, we can make antibodies to a wide variety of pneumonia-causing bacteria in a short period of time,” he said.

-The research was funded by grants from the National Institute of General Medical Studies, a part of the National Institutes of Health.
+The research was funded by grants from the National Institute of General Medical Sciences, a part of the National Institutes of Health.